zarinekharazian/zarinekharazian.github.io/content/_index.md

 I created this page as a repository for my academic work.
 I am hoping to update it with various projects I am working on in the near future.
 So, stay tuned.

+Want to reach me?
+Send an email to zkharaz at uw dot edu, or send me a message on [Linkedin](https://www.linkedin.com/in/zarinekharazian/).

 *P.S.
 I made this static site in [RMarkdown + Hugo](https://bookdown.org/yihui/blogdown/static-sites.html), using the [Etch theme](https://github.com/LukasJoswiak/etch).*

 <center>